datavikingr/datavikingr.github.io/README.md

 # Startpage

-This is my startpage, forked from [voxie12/moon](https://github.com/voxie12/moon).
+This is my startpage, forked from [voxie12/moon](https://github.com/voxie12/moon) once upon a time.
+Since then I've started playing around with the HTML and CSS a little bit, and I like this more.
+I am still keep their JS script for the date, though.
+That's all that's left at this point.

-I just personalizaed it for me and the links I need.
-Nothing special.
-Looks great though!
+I'm clearly pretty new at HTML and CSS, but I like this.
+Plays nice with a bunch of different sizes and positions.

 Screenshot from voxie12:
 ![image](./screenshot.png)